srijitakarmakar/MaskedFacePerception/README.md

 - **Code and analysis scripts:**
   [![DOI](https://zenodo.org/badge/1009900923.svg)](https://doi.org/10.5281/zenodo.15765138)
-  Please cite this DOI for the code and repository.
+  Please cite this DOI for the GitHub repository.

 - **Dataset:**
   [![DOI](https://zenodo.org/badge/1009900923.svg)](https://doi.org/10.5281/zenodo.15760253)
-  Please cite this DOI for the dataset.
+  Please cite this DOI for the raw EEG dataset.

 If you have any questions or would like to collaborate, feel free to reach out to me at [srijita@ucsb.edu](mailto:srijita@ucsb.edu).